KIT-IBT/AugmentA/README.md

 - **template/**: template for non-rigid fitting process
 - **Atrial_LDRBM/**: Laplace-Dirichlet-Rule-based-Method to annotate anatomical regions and generate atrial fiber orientation in the atria
+- **tests/**: testing framework for unit and integration tests
+- **docker/**: Dockerfile to build a Docker image see readme in docker folder

 ## Setup